qa276390/Encrypted_Traffic_Classification/README.md

 ### Folder and Dataset

-To start this project you can download dataset from https://www.unb.ca/cic/datasets/vpn.html and unzip those file to `./data/PCAP`.
+To start this project you can download dataset from [VPN-nonVPN dataset (ISCXVPN2016)](https://www.unb.ca/cic/datasets/vpn.html) and unzip those file to `./data/PCAP`.

     .